Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Mamba Neural Operator

 \subsection{Network Architecture}

 As depicted in Figure \ref{fig:overview}, the data processing pipeline in our Mamba Neural Operator (MNO) is composed of three key stages: Bi-Directional Scan Expand, S6/Cross S6 Block, and Bi-Directional Scan Merge.
+As shown in Figure \ref{fig:compar}, our method uses Mamba and bidirectional scan to achieve linearly complex and global receptive fields, effectively combining the strengths of CNNs and Vision Transformers (ViTs).
+Unlike CNNs, which capture only local dependencies, and ViTs, which model global context but come with quadratic complexity, Mamba (2D) introduces a bi-scan mechanism that enables efficient global information propagation.
+This design provides linear complexity to CNNs while retaining the expressive global modeling ability of ViTs.
 When solving PDEs over a fixed grid, the input data can be structured as grid-based data, similar to an image.
 In the first stage, Bi-Directional Scan Expand, the MNO unfolds the input data into sequences by traversing the grid along two distinct paths.
 These sequences, representing input patches, are processed independently in the next step.
 The second stage, S6/Cross S6 Block, involves processing each patch sequence using either an S6 or Cross S6 block, depending on the model variation being employed.
 For instance, in the enhanced version of Mamba, the GNOT model utilises a Cross S6 block followed by an S6 block for further refinement.
 Finally, in the Bi-Directional Scan Merge stage, the processed sequences are reshaped and merged back together to generate the output map, completing the data forwarding process.
 This structured approach allows the MNO to efficiently handle grid-based input data, enabling scalable solutions for PDEs.

 The S6 Block has the same definition for mamba, while the Cross S6 block is the new block.
 We provide the definition here. \begin{definition} \textbf{(Cross S6 Block):} Let \( x \) and \( x' \) be two independent input vectors.
 Each input is processed through two independent linear transformation, resulting in corresponding parameter sets \((B, C, \Delta)\) for \( x \) and \((B', C', \Delta')\) for \( x' \).
 Specifically, these transformations are defined as: